Gloucester High School (Virginia): Spring athletics

-Theatre
+Theater

 Gloucester High School has been recognized for its drama department.
-Every year the drama department, or Duke Troupe, compete in a regional theatre competition and perform two public shows a year: a fall play and a spring musical.
+Every year the drama department, or Duke Troupe, compete in a regional theater competition and perform two public shows a year: a fall play and a spring musical.
 Past shows include South Pacific, Little Shop of Horrors, A Christmas Carol, Grease, Dracula, Footloose, Scheme of a Driftless Shifter, The Wizard of Oz, Anybody for Tea, Dolls, Fiddler on the Roof, Annie, Disney's High School Musical, and Disney's Beauty and the Beast.
-The performances are open for participation by any student at the school (not just those enrolled in theatre classes).
+The performances are open for participation by any student at the school (not just those enrolled in theater classes).

 Culinary arts

 Gloucester High School operates a fully functioning dining room called "Dukes Bistro".
 The culinary program places a heavy emphasis on French cuisine, as well as Gloucester County's historical significance in the seafood industry.
 The culinary program has competed on a state and national level, winning first place in Virginia in 2009 and 2011.